davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # Code that Writes Code

 I told you before that I don't like the "code that writes code" definition of metaprogramming, but that doesn't mean we can't have fun with it.
 Here is a simple example of creating classes and instantiating an object for these classes dynamically.
-Imagine that I have a file name `person.csv` with the following content:
+Imagine that I have two files: `person.csv`

 {% highlight csv %}
 name,age,gender,state